-59 Instead of draft articles - on the choice of the word 'guideline', see infra.
-The Special Rapporteur submitted seventeen reports between 1995 and 2011 included (no report was prepared in 1997; two were circulated in 2010); all of which can easily be found on the website of the Commission - the easiest way for finding them being to use the Analytical Guide (http://untreaty.un.org/ilc/guide/1 8.htm); see the list of the reports by the Special Rapporteur in Annex II to the present paper.
-The Sixteenth Report, which discussed in plenary, which then sent the draft guidelines to the Drafting Committee60 which carefully discussed them (and, sometimes, rather deeply modified them, usually for better, sometimes for worse).61 The new drafts were re-discussed in plenary and usually adopted without any change, which enabled the Special Rapporteur to prepare the commentaries of the guidelines for inclusion in the report of the Commission after discussion in the plenary.
+This human rights excursion was the main derogation to the usual codification process through the ILC.
+For the rest, the Special Rapporteur submitted his reports to the Commission, which, as is usual, introduced draft guidelines.
+The reports were discussed in plenary, which then sent the draft guidelines to the Drafting Committee, which carefully discussed them (and, sometimes, rather deeply modified them, usually for the better, sometimes for the worse).
+The new drafts were re-discussed in plenary and usually adopted without any change, which enabled the Special Rapporteur to prepare the commentaries on the guidelines for inclusion in the report of the Commission after discussion in the plenary.